migoox/SubtitleComposer/README.md

-# SubtitleComposer
+# Subtitle Composer
-Subtitle Composer is a simple application designed for creating and editing subtitles for movies, as well as their translations.
+Subtitle Composer is an application designed for creating and editing subtitles for movies, as well as their translations, developed in C# with WPF.
 The application allows you to load a video file and create synchronized subtitles for it.
 Additionally, it supports creating custom plugins with the ".dll" extension by implementing the following interface in Class Library project:
 ```cs
 public interface ISubtitlesPlugin
 {